siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 ![Create a new partition - Size](./images/cfdisk/cfdisk_06.png)

-Now we have to decide between a **primary** or an **extended** partition.
-We decide for a primary partition.
+Now we have to choose between a **primary** or an **extended** partition.
+We select a primary partition.

 ![Create a new partition - primary](./images/cfdisk/cfdisk_07.png)

-After that we mark the free disk space again, confirm it and confirm the preset total size as well.
-In the following selection **extended** has to be chosen.
+After that, we mark the free disk space again, confirm it, and confirm the preset total size as well.
+In the following selection, **extended** has to be chosen.
 This creates the extended partition (here called 'container') in which the two additional partitions are to be created.

 ![extended partition](./images/cfdisk/cfdisk_08.png)

-Finally the partitions for 'Music' and 'Images' are to be created in the desired size according to the procedure shown above.
+Finally, the partitions for 'Music' and 'Images' are to be created in the desired size according to the procedure shown above.
 Since only logical partitions are possible, the selection between primary and extended partition is omitted.

 ![partition finished](./images/cfdisk/cfdisk_09.png)